-- Do not assume that the written policies or compliance plan you inherited as up-to-date or complete.
-Even corporate-level policies can fail to meet compliance especially when rural health providers are scarce within the system
+- Do not assume that the written policies or compliance plan you inherited are up-to-date or complete.
+Even corporate-level policies can fail to meet compliance, especially when rural health providers are scarce within the system

 - Do not wait for a survey deficiency or a payer audit to reveal a gap in compliance

 - Revise and Simplify—making sure that the policies and training are following the regulatory blueprint

 Monitoring Changes in Regulations- Action Steps

 - Sign up for newsletters, announcements, newsfeeds, and emailing lists

 - Set up email folders for these activities